Index

 Click the [DOWNLOAD THE SEARCH CONDITIONS] button to download the file in JSON format.

-* For more information on saving search conditions, see
+* For more information on saving Search Conditions, see 5.3.1 Save Search Conditions

 This displays a list of data without a “SAMPLE_REF” entry in Analysis data.